Junta Ejecutiva y Comité de dirección

 Cristina Sáenz de Tejada, PhD

-Single mom to an amazing 14 year old.
-Obtained bachelor of science in nursing in 1996 from Salisbury state university and University of Maryland Nurse practitioner in 2004.
-2005 started working in Rheumatology private practice in Towson with Howard Hauptman and now Working in dermatology clinical education for Novartis.
-Ended up working in Rheumatology due to personal passion for psoriatic disease.
+Single mom to an amazing 14 year old with a Bachelor of Science in Nursing (1996) from Salisbury State University and University of Maryland Nurse Practitioner in 2004.
+In 2005 began working in Rheumatology with Dr. Howard Hauptmann, now working in dermatology clinical education for Novartis.
+Chose Rheumatology due to personal passion for psoriatic disease.
 Was diagnosed with psoriatic arthritis in 1997 and have suffered with psoriasis since early childhood.
-Enjoy maintaining healthy active lifestyle which includes anything outdoors, hiking, kayaking, camping and gardening.
+Enjoys maintaining healthy active lifestyle which includes anything outdoors, hiking, kayaking, camping and gardening.
 First got involved with Honduras medical mission trips in 2009 and went to Atima three years in a row.
-Super excited to be back involved with OCHO

 Veselina Mineva